The Last Spirits Of Manhattan by John A. McDermott (book review).

-A novel featuring Alfred Hitchcock, Henry Fonda, Charles Addams, and other characters who were high and mighty in 1950s America will interest movie lovers of a certain age and hopefully readers, too.
-‘The Last Spirits Of Manhattan’ is also a love story and a ghost story.
-At the heart of it is a family tragedy but, while it’s not a comedy, there is plenty of witty dialogue to entertain the reader.
-This is fiction based on a real-life event.
+A novel that showcases the likes of Alfred Hitchcock, Henry Fonda, Charles Addams, and other influential figures from 1950s America is likely to captivate movie enthusiasts of a specific era, as well as potential readers. โThe Last Spirits Of Manhattanโ is also a love story and a ghost story.
+At the heart of it is a family tragedy, but, while it’s not a comedy, there is plenty of witty dialogue to entertain the reader.
+This novel is fiction based on a real-life event.

-There are frequent point-of-view switches but the main protagonist is Carolyn Banks, the great-niece of the two aforementioned sisters, who flees a suitor in the Midwest because she’s not sure she wants to settle down to be a wife and mother, as expected at the time.
+There are frequent point-of-view switches, but the main protagonist is Carolyn Banks, the great-niece of the two aforementioned sisters, who flees a suitor in the Midwest because sheโs not sure she wants to settle down to be a wife and mother, as expected at the time.
 She rather enjoys working.
-Her Aunt Bella currently owns the mansion and has Caroline liaise with the advertising agency that’s organising the party for Hitchcock.
-She gets to meet Pete Donoff and helps him with the preparations and rather likes him.
+Her Aunt Bella currently owns the mansion, and Caroline has to liaise with the advertising agency thatโs organising the party for Hitchcock.
+She gets to meet Pete Donoff and helps him with the preparations; she rather likes him.
 Later, she encounters some of her ancestors.
 The party begins around a third of the way through the book and takes up the next 200 pages.
-There’s a lot going on.
+Thereโs a lot going on.

 I thoroughly enjoyed it.
-John A. McDermott’s personal connection to the talent, its extra-authenticity and the author’s voice was smooth and often witty.
+John A. McDermottโs personal connection to the talent and its extra authenticity and the author’s voice were smooth and often witty.
 The characters were well-rounded and often likeable, even the advertising men.
-The famous people seem to fit what is known of them with the ghosts from the past had the right attitudes and morals for their time.
-This is his first novel but John A. McDermott teaches creative writing and knows all about it.
-He’s also worked as an advertising copywriter, actor and barman, all of which gives him relevant experience for the party setting and he’s pulled it off nicely.
+The famous people seem to fit what is known of them with the ghosts from the past who had the right attitudes and morals for their time.
+This is his first novel, but John A. McDermott teaches creative writing and knows all about it.
+Heโs also worked as an advertising copywriter, actor and barman, all of which gives him relevant experience for the party setting, and heโs pulled it off nicely.
 Recommended.

 Eamonn Murphy